rahmat058/REACT-PHP-CRUD-APPLICATION/README.md

 ### ` ================= N.B =========================`

 ```
+If First Time Run this project then you may be face CORS Problem.
 if you don't show any data then i think it will be your cors poblem. if this problem found then follow below the steps

 1. Add this google chrome extention